Project-SPITFIRE/spitfire-support/src/content/docs/roles/admin/user-management.md

 ## Troubleshooting role access

 **If a user can't access a feature:**
-1. Verify their assigned role in User Account Management
+1. Verify their assigned role in Account Management
 2. Check the role's page access permissions
 3. Ensure the correct permissions are enabled for that page
 4. Confirm no system-wide restrictions are in place